 All cooperating agencies will provide written comments on the Environmental Impact Statement (EIS).
 For those agencies where a separate study or permit is required prior to construction, those permits will be pursued at the same time as the Corps’ permitting process.

-Fort Collins Utilities entered the federal permitting process in 2006 and hopes to receive a final permit decision in 2022.
+Fort Collins Utilities entered the federal permitting process in 2006 and hopes to receive a final permit decision in 2025 or 2026.
 The permitting schedule is dictated by the U.S. Army Corps of Engineers (Corps) and other permitting agencies.
 The City of Fort Collins has very little control over how long the process takes.
 Other water supply projects have taken decades to complete, from the beginning of permitting through construction.

 The City of Fort Collins entered the permitting process with the U.S. Army Corps of Engineers (Corps) in 2006.
 The federal environmental permitting process consists of thorough analyses of project needs, impacts and ways to mitigate those impacts, and that takes time.